-Kathy Saltzman Romey, the Minnesota Orchestra’s Choral Advisor since 2004, is artistic director of the 200-voice Minnesota Chorale, which serves as the Minnesota Orchestra’s principal chorus.
+The Minnesota Orchestra’s Choral Advisor Kathy Saltzman Romey is artistic director of the 200-voice Minnesota Chorale, which serves as the Minnesota Orchestra’s principal chorus.

 Known for her meticulous training of choirs, Romey has conducted the Chorale in local, national and international forums.
-She has prepared the Chorale for performances with the Minnesota Orchestra under the baton of Music Directors Osmo Vänskä, Eiji Oue and Edo de Waart, Sommerfest Artistic Directors Andrew Litton, Leonard Slatkin and David Zinman, and acclaimed guest conductors including Roberto Abbado, James Conlon, Paul Goodwin, Roger Norrington, Helmuth Rilling, Robert Shaw, Yan Pascal Tortelier and Mark Wigglesworth.
-She has also led the Chorale in concerts with the Saint Paul Chamber Orchestra, the Metropolitan Symphony and other ensembles.
+She has prepared the Chorale for performances with the Minnesota Orchestra under the baton of Music Directors Osmo Vänskä, Eiji Oue and Edo de Waart, Sommerfest Artistic Directors Andrew Litton, Leonard Slatkin and David Zinman, and acclaimed guest conductors as Roberto Abbado, James Conlon, Nicholas Kraemer, Roger Norrington, Helmuth Rilling and Robert Shaw.
+She has also led the Chorale in concerts with the Saint Paul Chamber Orchestra, the Metropolitan Symphony and other Twin Cities ensembles.
+Additionally, she coordinates and presents the Bridges program, begun in 1994 to build musical bridges between diverse populations and raise awareness of pressing social needs.